LO-RAN/custom.remote.python.calculated_metrics/README.md

 # custom.remote.python.calculated_metrics

+## Disclaimer
+THIS IS NOT PART OF THE DYNATRACE PRODUCT.
+This was meant to be a demonstration app, but proved to have some actual utility.
+It is, however, provided without any representations, warranties, or formal support whatsoever.

 Dynatrace ActiveGate extension generating values for a custom metric from a set of existing metrics and a formula (math expression).

 Prerequisites: deployed ActiveGate that can reach out to Server's API endpoints.